-May 2016 sees the launch of an appeal for the preservation of the clock at All Saints Oakham.
+May 2016 saw the launch of an appeal for the preservation of the clock at All Saints Oakham.

 The clock installed at All Saints is regarded as ‘The Rolls Royce’ of movements, primarily because it was made by Frederick Dent, who was regarded as the finest clock maker during the 19th Century in Great Britain for their precision, accuracy and high quality engineering.

-Unfortunately at 158 years old the clock is starting to show its age.
+Unfortunately at 158 years old the clock was starting to show its age.
 The repetitive nature of hand winding the three heavy train weights every 48 hours to keep the clock running is now putting wear on the movement.
-From expert inspection we have been advised that the clock should now have its winding mechanism automated.
-Whilst the proposed upgrade will remove the function of the three train weights, it will not disturb the fabric or function of the clock itself and can be easily removed if ever required.
+From expert inspection we were advised that the clock should have its winding mechanism automated.
+Whilst the upgrade has removed the function of the three train weights, it has not disturbed the fabric or function of the clock itself and can be easily removed if ever required.

-With the 21st century brings new technological developments and the Parochial Church Council sees this as an opportunity and responsibility of extending the clock’s lifespan for at least another 158 years and beyond.
-As part of the upgrade the Council would like to incorporate the following additional features:
+With the 21st century brings new technological developments and the Parochial Church Council saw this as an opportunity and responsibility of extending the clock’s lifespan for at least another 158 years and beyond.
+The upgrade included the following additional features:

 - To maintain greater accuracy, the new system uses radio technology to synchronise with Greenwich Mean Time (GMT) and adjust the clock accordingly.